- What is Course Rollover?

 Make your content accessible

-- Create accessible content – some simple ways to check the accessibility of your materials and make your content more accessible.
+- Create accessible content shows some simple ways to check and make your digital content easier to use.

-3. Create the YuJa video channel and publish to it
+3. Enable the YuJa video channel and publish to it

-- Click the ‘YuJa (Video channel)’ link in the course template to create and to be able to publish your videos to the course channel.
+- Click the ‘YuJa (Video channel)’ link in the course.
+This creates a video channel for the course (the first time it is clicked) and lets you publish your videos to the course channel.

 4. Update the Online Reading List